Multiclass Local Calibration with the Jensen-Shannon Distance: EVALUATING MULTICLASS CALIBRATION

-We provide the proof in the Appendix \ref{app:proofs}.
+We provide the proof in the \cref{proof:thm2_proof} together with a discussion of the result under limited cardinality of the auxiliary dataset leveraged for kernel estimates.
+We also show the result extends to cumulative metrics like $ECCE$ in Appendix~\ref{sec:extension_ecce}.
+The bound reveals a natural decomposition of calibration error into two components: a deterministic term proportional to the local calibration error $\varepsilon$, and a stochastic term that arises inevitably from finite-sample estimation of empirical frequencies within bins.
+Even when a model is perfectly locally calibrated ($\varepsilon=0$), the calibration metric remains subject to sampling fluctuations that vanish only as bin cardinalities grow.
 Notice that Theorem \ref{thm:generic_bound} establishes an upper bound on $\mathcal{E}(D;\varphi;\beta)$ in terms of $\varepsilon$, implying that a high value of the metric necessarily indicates poor \textit{local calibration}.
 However, the converse does not hold in general, as binning-based metrics are known to suffer from \textit{cancellation effects}, whereby opposing errors may offset each other and obscure miscalibration.

-\section{Evaluating Calibration in Neural Networks}
+\section{EVALUATING CALIBRATION IN NEURAL NETWORKS}